 - Simmons, J. (2010).
 The Down syndrome transition handbook: Charting your child's course to adulthood.
 Bethesda, MD: Woodbine House.
 Available at: www.woodbinehouse.com/main.asp_Q_product_id_E_978-1-890627-87-4_A_.asp

-- Canadian Down Syndrome Society provides information, advocacy, and education about Down syndrome.
+The Society provides information, advocacy, and education about Down syndrome.

-- March of Dimes helps mothers have full-term pregnancies and researches the problems that threaten the health of babies.
+This organization helps mothers have full-term pregnancies and researches the problems that threaten the health of babies.

-- Down Syndrome Education International is dedicated to raising levels of educational achievement among children with Down syndrome.
-The organization also encourages developmental and educational research and evidence-based services improving outcomes for children with Down syndrome.
+This organization is dedicated to raising levels of educational achievement among children with Down syndrome.
+It also encourages developmental and educational research and evidence-based services improving outcomes for children with Down syndrome.